-- The worker should raise the matter immediately with their Line Manager. - The worker must discuss with the Line Manager the issues involved in the case and explain why they feel confidentiality should be breached and what would be achieved by breaching confidentiality.
-The Line Manager should take a written note of this discussion. - The Line Manager is responsible for discussing with the worker what options are available in each set of circumstances. - The Line Manager is responsible for deciding on whether confidentiality should be breached.
+- The Line Manager is responsible for deciding whether confidentiality should be breached.
 If the Line Manager decides that confidentiality is to be breached, then they should take the following steps: - The Line Manager should contact the Chair in the first instance, or Vice Chair of the Committee.
 The Manager should brief the Chair/Vice Chair on the full facts of the case, ensuring they do not breach confidentiality in doing so.
 The Line Manager should seek authorisation to breach confidentiality from the Chair/Vice Chair. - If the Chair/Vice Chair agrees to breach confidentiality, a full written report on the case should be made and any action agreed undertaken.
-The Line Manager is responsible for ensuring all activities are actioned. - If the Chair/Vice Chair does not agree to breach confidentiality, then this is the final decision.
+The Line Manager is responsible for ensuring all activities are carried out. - If the Chair/Vice Chair does not agree to breach confidentiality, then this is the final decision of The Hive Foundation.